 Binary classification is a machine learning approach that assigns a sample to one of two results given a set of features.
-For example, given features describing a sample's IBD connection to the network, a classifier will decide "yes, assigned to the community", or "no, not assigned to the community."
-Since a separate binary classifier is built for each community, an individual has the potential to be classified "yes, assigned to the community" for multiple communities-if they have features representative of those communities.
-For example, an individual with shared ancestry from two communities may be assigned to both communities.
+For example, given features describing a sample's IBD connection to the network, a classifier will decide "yes, assigned", or "no, not assigned."
+Since a separate binary classifier is built for each journey, an individual has the potential to be classified "yes, assigned" for multiple journeys.
+For example, an individual with shared ancestry from two journeys may be assigned to both.

-This approach to community assignment can be described as a multi-way classification problem, in which each sample may be classified into zero, one, or more communities (Figure 7.2).
-Using this multi-way classification scheme, we are able to assign individuals to many communities and side-step the computationally infeasible task of running community detection on the full AncestryDNA database with each new sample.
+This approach to journey assignment can be described as a multi-way classification problem, in which each sample may be classified into zero, one, or more journeys (Figure 7.2).
+Using this multi-way classification scheme, we are able to assign individuals to many journey and side-step the computationally infeasible task of running community detection on the full AncestryDNA database with each new sample.

 Figure 7.2: An overview of the multi-way classification scheme.
-(1) For each of the discovered communities we create a reference panel from the highly interconnected DNA network of individuals.
+(1) For each of the discovered journey we create a reference panel from the highly interconnected DNA network of individuals.
 (2) A feature vector is created representing the number of close and distant IBD connections with other individuals in the large IBD network of all AncestryDNA customers.
-(3) Based on those features, the classifiers make a yes/no decision to assign the customer to any of the communities.
+(3) Based on those features, the classifiers make a yes/no decision to assign the customer to any of the journey.
 (4) A validation set is used to estimate the accuracy of each classifier.

-The features that are used in these classifiers are found by summarizing each sample's IBD connections in the IBD network and the discovered communities.
+The features that are used in these classifiers are found by summarizing each sample's IBD connections in the IBD network and the discovered journey.
 Because not every generated feature is useful for each classifier, we use standard feature selection techniques to select only the most informative features for each model.
 The number of selected features varies for each classification model.

-For each community, we use the selected features to train a binary classifier that can be saved and used to assign any AncestryDNA sample to zero, one, or more relevant communities.
+For each journey, we use the selected features to train a binary classifier that can be saved and used to assign any AncestryDNA sample to zero, one, or more relevant journey.
 We identify low, medium and high confidence thresholds for each classifier by maximizing the f-score on the training set.